DLASTHR: Park shooting & murder of Buxton

-On 24 December 2016, 20-year-old Antonio Hermiz, was shot dead at Lizard Log park Wetherill Park.
-18-year-old Ronaldo Odisho was wounded at the same time.
-The pair were sitting inside their vehicle at the popular Park when another car approached.
-Witnesses saw two groups of men arguing before shots were fired.
-The two men were both known to police and had ties to the gang.
+On 24 December 2016, 20-year-old Antonio Hermiz was shot and killed at Lizard Log Park in Wetherill Park, while 18-year-old Ronaldo Odisho was injured in the same incident.
+The pair were sitting in their car at the park when another vehicle approached.
+Witnesses reported an argument between two groups of men before shots were fired.
+Both individuals were known to police and had alleged links to the gang..

-Earlier that same year, ex-Nomads bikie gang member Adrian Buxton had been shot dead outside his home on 17 May 2016.
-After the murder of Hermiz, police investigation lead them to believe that Assyrian criminal organization was responsible for the murder of Buxton, but varying theories for the motive are yet to be solidified with evidence.
+Earlier that same year, ex-Nomads bikie gang member Adrian Buxton was fatally shot outside his home on 17 May 2016.
+In the aftermath of Hermiz’s killing, police came to suspect that the Assyrian criminal organisation may have been behind Buxton’s death; however, no definitive motive has been established and multiple theories remain unsubstantiated.

-Police seized a car, a .32 calibre pistol and a 357 Magnum at a house in Cabramatta where two gang members were arrested in September 2016.
-Police believe both were used to murder Buxton.
-Ballistic examinations concluded that the weapon was used to murder Buxton.
+During a police raid in Cabramatta in September 2016, officers seized a vehicle, a .32 calibre pistol, and a .357 Magnum, and arrested two alleged gang members.
+Police believe the firearms were involved in Buxton’s murder, with ballistic analysis confirming one of the weapons was used in the killing.

-It's understood that Hermiz was trying to hide an Audi Q7 used in the murder of Adrian Buxton, before he was murdered at the Lizard Log Park, but police are yet to find the car.
+It is further alleged that Hermiz was attempting to hide an Audi Q7 linked to Buxton’s murder before he was killed at Lizard Log Park.

 Police suggest several possibilities regarding Buxton's death: he may have been having an affair with someone linked to a member of the Assyrian gang, a payment might have been made for a professional hit on him, or he could have been killed due to his connections with an outlaw motorcycle gang..

 Police would not say if Hermiz was directly involved in the murder or what his role was, including disposing of the getaway car.

 In April 2021, Olivar Merza was charged For hindering Buxton’s murder investigation.
 Merza, who was already serving a 12-year jail sentence, was sentenced to a further two years and three months in prison with a non-parole period of one year in his involvement of Buxton's murder.
 Court documents revealed that Mr Merza owned the Audi Q7 used in the shooting of Mr. Buxton and that he was using associates to conceal the vehicle.
+In April 2021, police announced a $1 million reward for information about Buxton’s murder.
+Despite continued searches for the Audi, police have never recovered it.